 The problem was that my social life bled too much into my work life and made it suffer.
 It was as if I couldn’t do things without upsetting people that lead to me thinking too much about my work life which burnt me out too fast.
 I liked my job, I liked the money that it gave me more, but I still liked my job nonetheless.
-It was easy and a change of pace to the late night, always busy, knock you on your ass world that was Toppers Pizza management.
-(By the way, #FuckToppers) I can elaborate more on that if people want in a different post.
+It was easy and a change of pace to the late night, always busy, knock you in your teeth world that was Toppers Pizza management.
+I can elaborate more on that if people want in a different post.

 Anyway, back to the regularly scheduled program.